Earth is running a fever. And UN climate talks are focusing on the contagious effect on human health

 IQAir, a Swiss vendor of air-quality monitoring products, listed Dubai as the city with the 18th-worst air quality in the world with "moderate" air quality levels as of noon local time on Sunday.
 It cited high levels of two types of particulate matter in the air and advised mask-wearing for "sensitive groups" and a reduction of outdoor exercise.

-Associated Press writers Jon Gambrell, Seth Borenstein and Peter Prengaman contributed to this report.
+Associated Press writers Jon Gambrell, Seth Borenstein and Peter Prengaman in Dubai and Frances D'Emilio in Rome contributed to this report.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP's climate initiative here.
 The AP is solely responsible for all content.